-Job rotation can be considered as a useful strategy where an employee is given new tasks at particular time periods so that he does not become lax in his duties.
-The challenge of taking new responsibilities actually works in favor as it increases engagement and flexibility.
+Job rotation can be considered a useful strategy where an employee is given new tasks at particular periods so that he does not become lax in his duties.
+The challenge of taking on new responsibilities works in favor as it increases engagement and flexibility.

 There is a misconception that job rotation includes promotion although in some cases it does happen.
 It is an effective technique and a handy tool that an HR department employs to find the right fit for its employees.
 It is imperative to implement and carry out a process that strengthens and not weakens the organization.

 Job rotation has proved advantageous for both employers and employees alike.
 The program will give the staff exposure to working in different settings and environments whereas the firm can expand the skill set of its employees for several positions without any immediate costs.